 - How long will this dairy free cheesecake last in the fridge?
 It’s best eaten within 2 – 3 days.
 If you want it to last longer you should freeze it.

 - Freeze the cheesecake by cutting it into individual slices first and placing them into containers then put in the freezer.
+It should last for up to 3 months in your freezer before it will start to lose its flavour.

 For this Dairy Free Cheesecake You May Need……